Tuesday, July 10, 2018

 The point of Siderits here is that the Yogācāra theory of karmic seeds becomes very complex when taking artifacts into account.
 The theory of the plurality of sensory worlds–in which a plurality of discrete 'mental streams' with their own 'store-house-consciousnesses' influence each other–seems to lead to the conclusion that an artist plants seeds in every mental stream that in the future might encounter their art.

-All these non-Buddhist perspectives are similar to Yogācāra in that they preserve the ontology of discrete selves; selves that can interact with other selves and attune themselves to other selves.
-Other perspectives have, however, emphasized the need for a more radical ontology.
-Intersubjectivity entails according to these perspectives more than both an inferential process that through communication and imagination comes to take on the perspectives of others as well as entailing something more than individual agents attuning themselves to others; what is known as the perspective of dialogism suggests instead that relational wholes and interactions should be regarded as the "basic ontological primitives".
+All these non-Buddhist perspectives are similar to Yogācāra in that they preserve the ontology of discrete selves; selves that can interact with other selves or attune themselves to other selves.
+They are theoretically simpler because they do not have to explain intersubjectivity through the postulation of seeds.
+Yet, there are other perspectives that emphasize that only a more radical ontology can truly explain intersubjectivity.
+According to these perspectives, intersubjectivity entails more than both an inferential process that through communication and imagination comes to take on the perspectives of others as well as entailing something more than individual agents attuning themselves to others; what is known as the perspective of dialogism suggests instead that relational wholes and interactions should be regarded as the "basic ontological primitives".
 They ground this ontology in arguments for "the interdependencies between self and others, and the fact that human beings have socially constituted minds" (Linell 2009, xxiiv)–minds that only exist relationally without own-being:

 By denying autonomous individuals ontological primacy and instead focusing on interdependencies, dialogism moves away from having to describe intersubjectivity as subjective happenings in discrete selves.
 Instead, the field of interdependency becomes the ontological ground.
 This perspective has similarities to the Buddhist Huáyán perspective.